 Hair loss can happen for a variety of reasons.
-Genetics, illness, stress and hormonal changes of life can all impact the health of your hair.Β Young or old, male or female.
+Genetics, illness, stress and hormonal changes in life can all impact the health of your hair.
+Young or old, male or female.
 If you start losing your hair unexpectedly, then you should consult a medical professional to understand what the underlying issue is.

 Testing for hair loss will help you achieve a better outcome

-• Pull test.
+- Pull test.
 Your doctor will gently pull out several dozen hairs to see how many come out.
-This helps determine the stage of the shedding process.
+This will help determine the stage of the shedding process.

-• Scalp biopsy.Β Samples from the skin are taken or a few hairs plucked from the scalp to examine the hair roots under a microscope.
+- Scalp biopsy.
+Samples from the skin were taken or a few hairs plucked from the scalp to examine the hair roots under a microscope.
 This can help determine whether an infection is causing hair loss.

 Depending on the outcome of these tests, several treatments may be recommended.
-These may include the following.
+This may include the following:

 Five current hair loss treatment methods